Certain BCS wavefunctions are quantum many-body scars

-For any type-\rom{1} $\CO$ the Hamiltonian $H_0$ \eqref{eq:H0generalSU2} coincides with the BCS mean-field Hamiltonian written down in real space.
-Further, the interactions such as Hubbard are typically \cite{Pakrouski:2021jon} in the $OT$ part of the Hamiltonian.
-Therefore the mean field Hamiltonian $H_0$ typically thought of as an approximation to an interacting problem is actually the exact Hamiltonian of strongly-interacting electrons within the scar subspace!
+For type-\rom{1} the Hamiltonian $H_0$ \eqref{eq:H0generalSU2} coincides with the BCS mean-field Hamiltonian written down in real space (can be seen explicitly in the detailed examples discussion in the Appendix, for instance comparing eqs. \eqref{eq:H0etaInSpinorB},\eqref{eq:BCSHam} ).
+While it is typically thought of as an approximation to an interacting problem it is actually the exact Hamiltonian of strongly-interacting electrons within the scar subspace!

-We now proceed to solve $H_0$ which fully determines the dynamics within the scar subspace as long as the full Hamiltonian is of the form \eqref{eq:Hgeneral}.